htw-imi-showtime/showtime-website/content/ss20/bachelor/b2-vrForFuture/_index.md

 Prof. Dr. David Strippgen

 #### Members
-Marino Gabel
+Marino Gabel \
-Jakob Heschl
+Jakob Heschl \
-Niklas Janssen
+Niklas Janssen \
-Denys Myronius
+Denys Myroniuk \
-Sebastian Pütz
+Sebastian Pütz \
 Martin Solihin

 ## Product Vision
-We want to create a virtual reality game by exploring and experimenting with technology.
-Our game will present a playful experience in an environment with climbing and hunting features.
-Our ambitious mission is to make people experience the possibilities of virtual reality.
+We want to create a virtual reality game by exploring and experimenting with technology. \
+The game will present a playful experience in an environment with climbing and hunting features. \
+Our ambitious mission is to make people experience the possibilities in virtual reality.

 ## Hunters Paths
 We call our game "Hunters Paths".
-In the first level introduces the first mechanic, which is climbing.
+In the first level introduces the first mechanic, which is climbing. \
 After you passed the quest the second mechanic in level 2 is "hunting".
-You can decide if you hunt with sword or more immersive with bow and arrow.
+You can decide if you hunt with \
+ sword or more immersive with bow and arrow.
 In the end there will we a final hunt against a strong animal.

+### Oculus Quest
+The Oculus Quest is a stand-alone VR-Headset running on an Android System with the following specifications: \
+Panel Type: Dual OLED 1600x1440 \
+Supported Refresh Rate 72 Hz \
+CPU: Qualcomm® Snapdragon 835 \
+GPU: Qualcomm® Adreno™ 540 GPU \
+Memory: 4GB total
+{{< image src="OculusQuest.png" alt="Oculus Quest" width="450">}}

+It provides a wireless VR experience, therefore we optimized our game to run with a good performance on it.

 ## The Team
+We are all astonished about VR technology and confident about it's role in the future.
 {{< image src="teamwhite.png" alt="project image" width="1000">}}

-## Preview
+## Project Preview
 {{< mediathek id="c87d906e6b56b37e2747dc37b6a19a1d" width="1000" height="600" >}}

 ## More Content